HappySunChild/HappySunChild/README.md

 # HappySunChild
 a person
+mainly works with lua and python, knows a little bit of javascript and also extreme minecraft automation engineer

 ## Usage
-you cant use this person because they are not available
+you cant use this person because they are *(mostly)* not available

 ```lua
 local outside = true